Looking for an easy Valentine’s wreath? This heart-shaped yarn wreath with fabric flowers is quick and easy and you can use it for years to come.

 - Create the fabric flowers (see detailed directions below)

-- Attach the fabric flowers to the yarn covered wreath with your hot
+- Attach the fabric flowers to your yarn-covered wreath with a hot glue gun.

-- Add a strip of velvet ribbon as a hanger.
+- Add a loop of velvet ribbon to use as a hanger

-- Trim the square so it isn’t visible in the front of the flower, and
+- Trim the square so it isn’t visible in the front of the flower, andtrim any loose stings.